loftwah/woodhouse/README.md

 ## License

-This project is licensed under the GPL License.
+This project is licensed under the GNU General Public License v2.0.